 Take a few minutes to check to be sure that your doors don’t stick or have loose knobs on them.
-Don’t forget your windows and cabinet drawers.
+Don’t forget your windows.
 Get all those minor flaws fixed since they detract from your property value.

 Safety first and always